 If you want to get financially stable, you gotta start living below your means — spending less than you earn.

 Steps to help you live below your means include:

-- Create budget – make a list of all your monthly expenses, your total monthly income, and put a spending plan in place to correct your challenges.
-Try not to get hung up on budgeting too much, but in the early stages you should create one.
+- Create a budget – make a list of all your monthly expenses, your total monthly income, and put a spending plan in place to correct your challenges.
+Try not to get hung up on budgeting too much, but in the early stages, you should create one.

-- Lower your high costing bills – Living, food, transportation, and utility bills.
-This may mean downsizing your home, car, and being more money conscious on your food habits for awhile.
+- Lower your bills – Living, food, transportation, and utility bills.
+This may mean downsizing your home, car, and being more money conscious of your food habits for awhile.
 But get these under control.
 You can use an app like Trim that helps negotiate savings and removes subscriptions for you to save money.